lk-umw-cpsc/gwyneth/README.md

      • Scroll to the bottom and hit **Go**.\
      • Your new database "homebasedb" should now appear in the list of databases on the left of your phpmyadmin page.

-  3) On your phpmyadmin page, import your downloaded database "homebasedb.sql" into your newly created database with the same name.\
+  4) On your phpmyadmin page, import your downloaded database *homebasedb.sql* into your newly created database with the same name.\
      • Select "homebasedb" on the list of databases on the left.\
      • Select Import from the top menu, and choose the file homebasedb.sql from your Downloads as shown below: